24. 03. 2020

 2. Pizza really became an international dish …

-a. after Second World War b. in the 19th century c. in 1889.
+a. after Second World War b. in the 19th century c.

 3. The first pizza Margarita was created for …